benspaghetti/benspaghetti.github.io/index.md

 I'm Ben.

 ## Some goals that I will never achieve
 1. Actually pay some attention to schoolwork.
-My DSE grades aren't even gonna be up to CUHK Maths standards if you continue ignoring Core, Physics and Chemistry lmao.
+My DSE grades aren't even gonna be up to CUHK Maths standards if I continue ignoring Core, Physics and Chemistry lmao.
-2. Get 1, 1 in STEP (worst case is probably 1, 2, good (not best) case is probably S, 1, currently I'm (1.25, 2) lol)
+2. Get 1, 1 in STEP (worst case is probably 1, 2, good (not best) case is probably S, 1, currently I'm 1.25, 2 lol)

 ## Comments